Chattanooga, Tennessee Lawyer Drafts Solid Pre-nuptial and Post-nuptial Agreements

 Protecting clients’ assets in Chattanooga and the surrounding areas

 If you’re getting remarried, you’re aware of the impact of stress and financial hardship that a divorce can cause.
-If you want to preserve your financial assets and have certainty in a court of law if your marriage takes an unexpected turn, the legal team at Jenkins & Habenicht Attorneys at Law, PLLC can guide you through the process of creating a pre-nuptial or post-nuptial agreement, commonly referred to as pre-nups and post-nups.
+If you want to preserve your financial assets and have certainty in a court of law if your marriage takes an unexpected turn, the legal team at Daniel K. Habenicht, PLLC can guide you through the process of creating a pre-nuptial or post-nuptial agreement, commonly referred to as pre-nups and post-nups.

 Benefits of pre-nups and post-nups